arjanssuri/slink/README.md

 Directory Structure Explanation
 src/

-Contains the main source code for the Slonnect project Organized into modular components for easy maintenance
+Contains the main source code for the Slink project Organized into modular components for easy maintenance

 core/